 Friendly and adventurous

 Good with dogs and other pets

 More Dog Breeds and Further Research

-If you like the Transylvanian Hound, you might also like these breeds:
+Transylvanian hounds can be amazing dogs, but tough to find.
+If you like this dog, you might also like these breeds:

 Otherwise, check out all of our other dog breed articles to help you find the perfect dog for you and your family.

 Are Transylvanian hounds a good fit in a multi-pet household?

 Most dogs in this breed get along great with other canines because they are accustomed to hunting with other Transylvanian hounds in small packs of two or three.
 They usually also live peacefully with other family pets, including cats when raised together.